 The National Sleep Foundation says that snoring is an extremely common problem that affects nearly 90 million American adults today.
 It’s a noisy disturbance that can occur nightly or periodically and can affect anyone of any gender at any age.
 Of those millions of people who snore, 37 million of them snore on a regular basis.

 Many people think snoring is just an annoying habit that they experience and have no control over it, or they think the only thing they can do is switch their sleeping position.
 However, 75% of those people that snore are also sufferers of obstructive sleep apnea (OSA).

 Obstructive sleep apnea is a sleep and breathing condition that occurs due to the narrowing or total closure of a person’s airway.
 OSA results when either the tongue or the soft tissue in the back of the throat completely block a person’s breathing airway and interrupt their ability to properly breathe.
 This alerts the brain as it detects the lack of oxygen the body is receiving and prompts a momentary arousal to facilitate breathing.

-The brain then detects the lack of oxygen and prompts a momentary arousal to draw breath.
-Although OSA sufferers may experience hundreds of apnea episodes per night, they are unlikely to remember any of them.
-In fact, if the sufferer lives alone or sleeps separately they may not be aware of their condition, even after many years.
+Although sleep apnea sufferers may experience hundreds of apnea episodes per night, they’re unlikely to remember any of them.
+In fact, if the sufferer lives alone or sleeps separately from their partner, it’s likely they’re unaware of their condition at all, even after many years.

 Call us at for a dental appointment at (770) 962-4322.